mikesockor/Java8FunctionalBuilder/readme.md

 that "advanced" pattern http://benjiweber.co.uk/blog/2014/11/02/builder-pattern-with-java-8-lambdas/ required some order of interfaces or boilerplate of interfaces

+https://projectlombok.org required additional dependency, which is good actually, but not working with java 10 as for now and in some cases Builder annotation not working with some combination with another annotations

+http://immutables.github.io will give you exactly that you need, but it will create a Proxy classes for each your class

 the rest of patterns use Setters which not safe